isabella232/advertising-cloud.en/help/dsp/inventory/freewheel-check-status.md

 See if ads submissions to [!DNL Freewheel] were successful.
 You can resubmit any ad as needed.

-For any additional questions or issues with resubmission, contact your [!DNL Adobe] account manager.
+For any additional questions or issues with resubmission, contact your [!DNL Adobe] account team.

 ## Check the Status from the [!UICONTROL Ads] View